bradyjcamp/readingnotes/102/JavaScript.md

 </html>
 ```
 - `"<br>"` is a line break.
-- Be sure to always add `" "` for implemnting a space in your `document.getElementByID("demo").innterHTML =` OtherwiseTheOutcomeWillHaveNoSpaces
+- Be sure to always add `" "` for implementing a space in your `document.getElementByID("demo").innterHTML =` OtherwiseTheOutcomeWillHaveNoSpaces
 - Use parentheses for strings but not for numbers!
 If you put parentheses around numbers they will be display side by side, not added.

 ## How Computer Work!